afarran/swm2m_vms_tests/Infrastructure/readme.md

 ```

-c) This method is an aspect - in this example it just checks terminal if helm panel device (unibox) is installed and enabled.
-All logic and reason to change is here.
+c) Invoked method pointed by annotation is an aspect - in this example it just checks terminal if helm panel device (unibox) is installed and enabled.
+All logic and reason to change is in this method, so loose coupling is achieved.

 ```
 function HelmPanel:isReady()